aopolin-lv/aopolin-lv.github.io/_pages/about.md

 I am interested in natural language processing and curious about many of the issues involved.
 Previously, I did some simple attempts to the Chinese Spelling Check task, and in future I would like to investigate the robustness, explainable of NLP models.

+I am also eager to work with nice researchers.
+I spend 50+ hours per week in NLP related research on average.

 # 📝 Publications
+\* means equal contribution
 - [General and Domain Adaptive Chinese Spelling Check with Error Consistent Pretraining](https://arxiv.org/abs/2203.10929) **Q Lv**\*, Z Cao\*, L Geng, C Ai, X Yan and G Fu (TALLIP, major revised)